MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 Your changes should take effect within minutes.
 Backend membership changes in the selected group can take up to 24 hours to be applied to storyline privileges.

+To delete previous storyline conversations after you disable storyline, use the same processes that you use to delete other conversations in Viva Engage

 #### What users experience when storyline is disabled

 When you disable storyline for a user, the Storyline tab no longer appears on their user profile, regardless of whether they posted to it. *If you disable storyline for all users in your network*, Storylines doesn't appear in the left navigation pane of Viva Engage for the web, or in the top navigation of the Viva Engage app for Teams and Outlook.

 Even though a user no longer has a storyline tab on their profile, their storyline conversations are available through the All activity feed and through search.
 However, those storyline conversations allow no new replies as long as the original author has no storyline privileges.

 All Storyline content is available through network data export.
-Networks in Native Mode can access this content [through eDiscovery](eDiscovery-engage.md).
+Networks in Native Mode can also access this content [through eDiscovery](eDiscovery-engage.md).

-To delete previous storyline conversations after you disable storyline, use the same processes that you use to delete other conversations in Viva Engage.

 > [!NOTE]
 > If you need to address objectionable content or security concerns, an effective solution is to [delete the conversation](./manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles) or [block the offending user](./manage-viva-engage-users/add-block-or-remove-users.md).